VirtoCommerce/vc-module-export/README.md

 ### Select Properties

-The user should specify which properties he wants to select.
-There is a possibility to select either all properties or some specific ones simply by removing the properties that should not be included into the export file.
+The user can specify which properties he wants to select.
+There is a possibility to keep either ALL properties, which are selected by default  or  some specific ones simply by removing the properties that should not be included into the export file.

 ![Properties](docs/media/screen-properties.png)